Procore Company Logo

 Potential solutions to mitigating the pitfalls of a T&M contract include the following:

-• Building on an established relationship: T&M contracts are often the most efficient and deliver the best results when there is trust between both parties.
-The contractor is able to quickly and efficiently tackle problems on-site while the owner is assured that the contractor isn't cutting corners or inflating hours in order to increase earnings.
+T&M contracts are often the most efficient and deliver the best results when there is trust between both parties.
+The contractor is able to quickly and efficiently tackle problems onsite while the owner is assured that the contractor isn’t cutting corners or inflating hours in order to increase earnings.

-• Establishing clear communication: Maintaining open and clear communication throughout the project can help prevent any potential issues from escalating into larger problems.
+Maintaining open and clear communication throughout the project can help prevent any potential issues from escalating into larger problems.

-Due to the uncertainty of the scope and project duration, the owner decides to use a T&M contract in order to make negotiations easier and get construction started.
+Due to the uncertainty of the scope and project duration, the owner decided to use a T&M contract in order to make negotiations easier and get construction started.
 The two parties have worked together previously and have an established solid relationship.

-Finley Construction calculates its loaded labour rates including wages, overhead and markup as well as unit prices for required materials.
+Finley Construction calculates its loaded labour rates including wages, overhead, and markup as well as unit prices for required materials.
 They submit this pricing information to the project owner.
 Eventually, Finley Construction and the owner negotiate and sign the contract, which includes standard terms around payments, change orders, dispute resolution and more.
-While a T&M contract can put the owner at greater financial risk, the trust between the two parties mitigates the owner's concerns.
+While a T&M contract can put the owner at greater financial risk, the trust between the two parties mitigates the owner’s concerns.

-Finley Construction quickly mobilizes on-site, brings trusted subcontractors on board and begins work on the project.
+Finley Construction quickly mobilizes onsite, brings trusted subcontractors on board and begins work on the project.
 Based on their contractual payment schedule, Finley Construction submits invoices to the owner monthly, detailing the hours worked and the materials used.
 The project owner reviews the invoices and pays Finley Construction according to the agreed-upon schedule, and Finley Construction pays its specialty contractors in turn.
 These invoices serve as a cost update for the owner, enabling them to cross-check the progress with the budget.

-During construction, Finley Construction realizes that the storm caused extensive water intrusion and damage to the store which will need significant remediation.
+During construction, Finley Construction realized that the storm caused extensive water intrusion and damage to the store which will need significant remediation.
 With the flexibility of the T&M contract, they can inform the owner, clarify the additional scope and quickly adapt to resolve the issue.

 Once construction is complete, Finley Construction compiles all documentation related to the project, including invoices, receipts and timesheets.
 The contractor passes this documentation on to the owner along with a final invoice that outlines the total cost of the project.
 The owner conducts a final inspection and approves payment to Finley Construction.

 In this instance, a T&M contract was the perfect solution that balanced both parties' priorities.
 The owner was looking to quickly tackle a project with an undefined scope and unclear duration.
-Due to the nature of their relationship, they were able to quickly bring Finley Construction onboard.
-Under a T&M contract, the general contractor is likely to turn a profit as long as they've correctly calculated their loaded labour rate and material costs.
+Due to the nature of their relationship, they were able to quickly bring Finley Construction on board.
+Under a T&M contract, the general contractor is likely to turn a profit as long as they’ve correctly calculated their loaded labour rate and material costs.

-With a T&M contract, Finley Construction was able to quickly mobilize on-site, handling a tricky construction project with an unclear scope.
+With a T&M contract, Finley Construction was able to quickly mobilize onsite, handling a tricky construction project with an unclear scope.
 The partnership between the owner and the contractor yielded a prompt and seamless delivery of a high-quality project.

 Understanding the ins and outs of each contract type can significantly impact the success of a project for both owners and contractors.
 Contract formation presents an opportunity for both parties to mitigate risks and ensure their top priorities are realized.